 Though the set of numbers goes all the way up to 99, you will rarely ever use numbers greater than 10 with the Native Korean numbers system.

 The exception would be when saying your age or hearing other people’s ages, so it is suggested you learn the Native Korean numbers 20, 30, and any other that is necessary for saying your age.

 With the exception of these numbers, you’ll often hear most Koreans just using the simpler Sino-Korean numbers system when counting large numbers so it really isn’t necessary to learn the others unless you wish to for personal knowledge or the rare exception.

 Well, those are the two systems but we know you may have a few questions.
 Let’s F-A-Q this thing!

 Why Are There Two Systems of Korean Numbers?

 Consider it a thing of beauty, something that makes the Korean language unique.

-Just as other languages have oddities or unique points that seemingly don’t make sense on the surface, Korea’s two number systems are a reflection of its rich history.
+Just as other languages have oddities or unique points that seemingly don’t make sense on the surface, Korea’s two number systems (Sino Korean system and Native Korean system) are a reflection of its rich history.

 It evolved two number systems over time and just know that learning both are important in order to get by in Korea!